astropy/astropy-APEs/APE14.rst

             Convert world coordinates to pixel coordinates.
 This method takes n_world scalars or arrays as input in units given by ``world_axis_units``.
             Returns n_pixel scalars or arrays.
-Note that pixel coordinates are assumed to be such that they are 0 at the center of the first pixel in each dimension.
+Note that pixel coordinates are assumed to be 0 at the center of the first pixel in each dimension.
             """

         @property